syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-text-annotation.md

 # BPMN Text Annotation in Blazor Diagram Component

-* A BPMN object can be associated with a text annotation that does not affect the flow but gives details about objects within a flow.
+* A BPMN object can be associated with a text annotation that does not affect the flow but provides information about objects within a flow.

-* A TextAnnotation points at or references the another BPMN shape, which we call the [TextAnnotationTarget](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnTextAnnotation.html#Syncfusion_Blazor_Diagram_BpmnTextAnnotation_TextAnnotationTarget) of the TextAnnotation.
+* A TextAnnotation points to or references another BPMN shape, which we call the [TextAnnotationTarget](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnTextAnnotation.html#Syncfusion_Blazor_Diagram_BpmnTextAnnotation_TextAnnotationTarget) of the TextAnnotation.
 When a target shape is moved, copied, or deleted, any TextAnnotations attached to the shape will be moved, copied, or deleted too.
-Thus, the TextAnnotations stay with their target shapes though you can reposition the TextAnnotation to any offset from its target.
+Thus, the TextAnnotations remain with their target shapes though you can reposition the TextAnnotation to any offset from its target.
 The [TextAnnotationTarget](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnTextAnnotation.html#Syncfusion_Blazor_Diagram_BpmnTextAnnotation_TextAnnotationTarget) property of the [BpmnTextAnnotation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnTextAnnotation.html) is used to connect an annotation element to the BPMN Node.

 * The annotation element can be switched from a BPMN node to another BPMN node simply by dragging the source end of the annotation connector into the other BPMN node.